nushell/nushell.github.io/book/types_of_data.md

 ```
 :::

-Accessing lists' data is similar to JavaScript.
-However, you use the `.` access syntax with bare integers, without needing to enclose them in square brackets:
+Accessing lists' data is done by placing a `.` before a bare integer:
 ```sh
 > [a b c].1
 b